reactive-python/reactpy/docs/source/adding-interactivity/index.rst

 This behavior of IDOM means that each render of a component is like taking a snapshot of the UI based on the component's state at that time.
 Treating state in this way can help reduce subtle bugs.
-For example, in the code below there's a simple chat app with a message input and recipient selector.
+For instance, in the code below there's a simple chat app with a message input and recipient selector.
 The catch is that the message actually gets sent 5 seconds after the "Send" button is clicked.
 So what would happen if we changed the recipient between the time the "Send" button was clicked and the moment the message is